marceline-cramer/saturn-v/site/content/blog/is-saturn-v-ai.md

 # Conclusion

 That's why I built Saturn V using symbolic AI rather than generative AI.
-This embodies how I think about my projects, freedom, and mental health.
-Building my prosthesis using symbolic AI aligns with my values: transparent, malleable, and under my control.
+This decision represents how I think about my profession, ideals, and mental health.
 If AI is going to shape how we live, I want it to expand my freedom, not manipulate it.

-If Saturn V can't be considered strictly necessary, why build it?
+So... if Saturn V can't be considered strictly necessary, then why do I put so much effort into building it?
 Well, [JFK put it best](https://en.wikipedia.org/wiki/We_choose_to_go_to_the_Moon) when he made the speech that rallied the Apollo program and eventually led to the development of the [Saturn V launch vehicle](https://en.wikipedia.org/wiki/Saturn_V).